facebookresearch/hydra/website/versioned_docs/version-1.1/patterns/configuring_plugins.md

 import {ExampleGithubLink} from "@site/src/components/GithubLink"

-Hydra plugins usually comes with sensible defaults which works with minimal configuration.
+Hydra plugins usually come with sensible defaults which work with minimal configuration.
 There are two primary ways to customize the configuration of a plugin:
 - Overriding it directly in your primary config
 - Extending the config and using it from your primary config.